Skip to Main Content

 Smoking is the best way to cook brisket flat on your Traeger.
 To smoke a brisket, apply a dry rub to the brisket flat and refrigerate for 12 to 24 hours to allow the rub to set.
 Then smoke at 250 degrees Fahrenheit for 6 to 9 hours until the brisket reaches an internal temperature of 200 degrees.

-Brisket Flat FAQs
+Brisket Flat FAQ’s

 Brisket flat is one of the best cuts for smoking.
 Brisket is considered the king cut of Texas barbecue.

+Expect to pay about $10 per pound for USDA Choice brisket flat at your warehouse store, supermarket, or butcher.
 Specialty cuts like grass-fed brisket may cost $15 per pound or more.
 At the high end, Japanese Wagyu brisket may go for as much as $75 per pound.

 Brisket flat should be cooked until it is very tender, but not mushy.
 Aim for an internal temperature of 195 to 200 degrees.
 The brisket will continue cooking up to approximately 203 to 205 degrees while it rests.
+If measuring by touch, pick the brisket up with BBQ tongs.
+It should droop slightly, but not completely fold or fall apart.
+Read about how to cook a brisket like a pro.

 Brisket flat is ideal for smoking, and is also good for braising, boiling, and other long-cooking methods.
-Brisket is bad for direct grilling, roasting, or other high heat methods that will dry out the meat.
+Brisket is bad for direct grilling, roasting, or other high-heat methods that will dry out the meat.

-The brisket fat cut and point cut (or deckle) are two different parts of the brisket.
+The brisket fat cut and brisket point cut (or deckle) are two different parts of the brisket.
 The flat cut is thinner and slightly leaner than the point cut.
 The point is traditionally used for old-fashioned corned beef.

 Dry brisket flat meat is caused by high temperatures during cooking.
 If you used an indoor oven or traditional smoker, your brisket may have been too close to the heat source, or your cooking area may have hot spots.